efisoft-elt/pydevmgr_core/docs/source/pydevmgr_core_manual.rst

 The :class:`pydevmgr_core.BaseParser`: base parser class has a configuration (a `Pydantic`_  ``BaseModel`` as for all config objects in pydevmgr) to specify some parsing parameters.
-Example on the :class:`pydevmgr_core.Clipped` parser :
+Example on the :class:`pydevmgr_core.parsers.Clipped` parser :

 ::

-    from pydevmgr_core import Clipped
+    from pydevmgr_core.parsers import Clipped

     p = Clipped( min=0.0, max=1.0 )